The universal Higgs fit: The universal Higgs fit

 The various SM loop coefficients $c_{\rm SM}$ are summarised in appendix~\ref{app:L}.
 This Lagrangian is often written in a less intuitive but practically equivalent form by either using $\SU(2)_L\otimes{\rm U}(1)_Y$-invariant effective operators, or assuming that the Higgs is the pseudo-Goldstone boson of a spontaneously broken global symmetry and writing its chiral effective theory~\cite{hits}.
 We do not consider a modified Higgs coupling to charm quarks, given that $h\to c\bar c$ decays at LHC are hidden by the QCD background.
 While we cannot exclude that new physics affects $h\to c\bar c$ much more than all other Higgs properties, for simplicity we proceed by discarding this possibility.

-Furthermore, we take into account the possibility of Higgs decays into invisible particles $X$ (such as Dark Matter or neutrinos~\cite{Khlopv}) with branching ratio ${\rm BR}_{\rm inv}$.
-In almost all measured rates ${\rm BR}_{\rm inv}$ is equivalent to a common reduction $r$ of all the other Higgs couplings, ${\rm BR}_{\rm inv} \simeq 1 - r^2$, such that ${\rm BR}_{\rm inv}$ is indirectly probed by data~\cite{Giardino:2012ww}.
-The only observable that directly probes an invisible Higgs width is the $pp \to Z h \to \ell^+\ell^-~ \bar X X$ rate measured by ATLAS~\cite{ATLASinv}, which implies \beq \hbox{BR}_{\rm inv} = -0.19\pm 0.43.\eeq
+Furthermore, we take into account the possibility of Higgs decays into invisible particles $X$, such as Dark Matter or neutrinos~\cite{Khlopv}, with branching ratio ${\rm BR}_{\rm inv}$.
+In almost all measured rates (with the exception of the last data-point in fig.\fig{data}: the direct measurement of the invisible Higgs width) ${\rm BR}_{\rm inv}$ is equivalent to a common reduction $r$ of all the other Higgs couplings, ${\rm BR}_{\rm inv} \simeq 1 - r^2$, such that ${\rm BR}_{\rm inv}$ is indirectly probed by data~\cite{Giardino:2012ww}.
+The only observable that directly probes an invisible Higgs width is the $pp \to Z h \to \ell^+\ell^-~ \bar X X$ rate measured by ATLAS~\cite{ATLASinv} and CMS~\cite{CMSinv}, which implies \beq \hbox{BR}_{\rm inv} = -0.18\pm 0.31.\eeq

 Any possible new-physics model can be described as specific values of the $r_i$ parameters.
 Several examples are provided in section~\ref{sec:BSM}.